“Every good painter paints what he is”

 Made at our Manufacturing Studio in Arnhem, the Netherlands

 Fit & Sizing

-In the pictures you see Mohammed, Nadia and Appollo all wearing size 2 Pollock Shorts.
+In the pictures you see Emilia and Boy wearing size 2 Pollock Shorts.

-Are you done with this shirt?
+Are you done with this shorts?
 We are always happy to receive old items back, especially if they are provided with their original passport.
-Or give the jacket, including its passport, to your beloved friend or family member.
+Or give the short including its passport, to your beloved friend or family member.